dudzproductions101-ops/VulcanOS/README.md

 # Process System

 VulcanOS is developing its own process and execution infrastructure.

-Current and planned functionality includes:

-* Process management
-* Threads
-* Scheduling
-* Context switching
-* Inter-process communication
-* ELF loading
-* User/kernel separation
+This includes process management, threads, scheduling, context switching, inter-process communication, ELF loading, and eventually stronger separation between user and kernel space.

+The process system is one of the foundations required for building a larger and more capable userspace environment.

 ---

 # Security

-Security infrastructure is part of the long-term VulcanOS architecture.
+Security is part of the long-term VulcanOS architecture.
+Planned functionality includes users, groups, file permissions, capability-based security, process isolation, and cryptographic utilities.

-Planned functionality includes:

-* Users
-* Groups
-* File permissions
-* Capability-based security
-* Process isolation
-* Cryptographic utilities

-The current system should be considered experimental and is **not production-ready from a security perspective**.
+VulcanOS is currently an experimental operating system and should not be considered production-ready from a security perspective.

 ---

 # Architecture

-VulcanOS uses a modular operating system architecture.
+VulcanOS uses a modular architecture that separates the boot process, kernel, architecture-specific code, drivers, filesystem subsystem, memory management, process system, system calls, security, userspace, package system, SDK, tests, and development tools.

 ```text
 VulcanOS